bemmens/UNDT-Hydrophone/README.md

 	- To clean the optical end face wipe it along the cloth of the Cletop-S fibre connector cleaner.
 The end face has and angle to it so you must  find the correct orientation by feel.
 	- It can be cleaned with the Neoclean but the Cletop is more convenient.
 - Our hardware runs on an older software.
 See the README for advice on how to install this.
+	- FOH Control must be run with admin privilages.
 	- If all else fails and the FOH Control won’t install it is possible to update the software to the current version (for a price that was too steep at the time of writing).
 - Our older connector uses different adaptor tips on the EasyGet2.
 Use ….. to inspect the fibre, and ….  to inspect the socket.